DemystData/code-kata/README.md

 # Exercise

-The goal of the project is to build a simple business loan application system.
+The goal of the project is to build a simple business loan application.

 The system consists of the following: